RicardoATB/plot-vertices-position/README.md

 **Project Description**: Calculate position (X,Y) and plot graphical representation of components placed at the vertices of a geometric shape.

-**Motivation**: As my PCB software didn't have the feature of placing components equally spaced in a circle, I created my solution by calculating the (X,Y) coordinates + rotation angle of each element:
+**Motivation**: As my _PCB software CAD_ didn't have the feature of placing components equally spaced in a circle, I created my solution by calculating the (X,Y) coordinates + rotation angle of each element:

 <img src="https://github.com/RicardoATB/plot-vertices-position/blob/main/output/board-top.png" width="80%" height="80%" />